Choosing a telescope is the biggest decision we make as backyard astronomers.

 Dobsonian: SkyWatcher Collapsible 8″

-Our award for best amateur Dobsonian telescope goes to this collapsible model from Sky-Watcher which delivers no less than 8″ of aperture for your viewing dollars!
+Our award for best telescope in the amateur Dobsonian category goes to this collapsible model from Sky-Watcher which delivers no less than 8″ of aperture for your viewing dollars!

 Compared to a six-inch aperture, 8 inches gathers over 70% more light which lets you see those fainter, deeper sky objects like nebulae, clusters and galaxies.
 Like most Dob’s, being a light bucket is the secret to success with this scope.

-Expect to pay around $450 for the 8″ collapsible (click the button below to see today’s price on Amazon) which will show objects as faint as magnitude 14.
+Expect to pay around $450 for this easy to use 8″ collapsible (click the button below to see today’s price on Amazon) which will show celestial objects as faint as magnitude 14 and details like Jupiter’s Great Red Spot.

 The Sky-Watcher’s party trick is collapsing for easier transportation and storage.
-In its ‘built’ state, it has a focal length of some 1200mm, giving it a focal ratio of f/6.
+In its ‘built’ state, it has a focal length of some 1200mm, giving it a focal ratio of f/6, great for wide-field views of star clusters.
 The tube rests on a rocker-mount base with Teflon bearings and a tension clutch for simple ‘point-and-shoot’ guidance.

 Keep in mind that this Sky-Watcher is a beast, weighing it at about 70 lbs, but it is simple to collapse and rebuild as needed – just three separate knobs release/fix the scope.